wmichaelshirk/queens-hand/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Authentication

+This project uses Supabase Authentication.
+The sign-in button allows users to authenticate using OAuth providers.
+To configure authentication:

+1. Go to your Supabase project dashboard
+2. Navigate to Authentication > URL Configuration
+3. Add `http://localhost:3000/auth/callback` to the redirect URLs for local development
+4. Add your production URL with `/auth/callback` path for production

 ## Learn More